Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Mississippi State University

-Restrictions: Approval required from Office of Regulatory Compliance.
-Davis Wade Stadium has TFR during athletic events.
-Commercial and research flights coordinated through Raspet Flight Research Lab.
+Restrictions: Approval from Office of Regulatory Compliance required.
+Davis Wade Stadium TFR during athletic events.
+Research operations coordinated through Raspet Flight Research Lab.

 YesOffice of Regulatory Compliance / Raspet Flight Research Laboratory